7 December 2023

 Aleksandr Litvinyuk is not due to complete his jail term and post-prison restrictions until the mid-2030s, by which time he would be over 75.
 Armyansk Prosecutor's Office refused to put Forum 18 through to Prosecutor Minigul Saddykova, who led the prosecution case in court.
 Litvinyuk is among 12 Jehovah's Witnesses from Russian-occupied Crimea now jailed for at least six years to punish their exercise of freedom of religion or belief.
 Two more are serving suspended sentences including Darya Kuzio, wife of one of the prisoners.

 3 February 2023

 Russian occupation authorities continue to violate freedom of religion and belief in the Ukrainian territory they currently control.
-In late 2022 two Greek Catholic priests and a Protestant pastor were the latest known religious leaders seized by occupation authorities, and it is unknown where they are or even if they are still alive.
+In late 2022 two Greek Catholic priests and a Protestant pastor were the latest known religious leaders seized by occupation authorities.
+The pastor was freed in January, but it is unknown where the priests are or even if they are still alive.
 [UPDATE: Russian military seized Orthodox priest Platon Danyshchuk on 26 January.]
-Raids on and seizures of places of worship continued in January 2023, and a purge of "extremist" books from educational libraries was ordered in Luhansk.
+Raids on and seizures of places of worship continued in January, and a purge of "extremist" books from educational libraries was ordered in Luhansk.

 21 December 2022